Oghma-Infinium/apostasy.githubio/_01Support/FAQs.md

 While some users have reported getting their personal Apostasy installations functioning on the Steam Deck, or other comparable hand-held devices, this is not something that is officially supported by the Waking Dreams support staff.

 No instructions have been provided to support by any of the users who have gotten Apostasy to work on these devices.
-We are unable to help on this topic and any conversations about it should be handled in the **#apostasy-modified** channel of the [Waking Dreams discord](https://discord.gg/4WwqfK5yHg) server.
+We are unable to help on this topic and any conversations about it should be handled in the **#apostasy-modified** channel of the <a href="https://discord.gg/4WwqfK5yHg" target="_blank" rel="noopener noreferrer">Waking Dreams discord</a> server.

 ---
 ## Can I play Apostasy on Linux?